LABSS/NetLogo2Mesa/Tutorial.md

                 node.infected and not node.resistant])})
 ```

-Now all we need to do is call collector.collect() at each step to collect the data or rather to activate the lambda functions and take the results.
+Now all we need to do is to call collector.collect() at each step to collect the data or rather to activate the lambda functions and take the results.

 ```python
 def step(self):